CenjhihLi/robust_federated_learning/README.md

 The aggregator can be easily applied to Nvidia's NVFlare and Clara train which are developed for real federated learning system.

-Preprint article: please see the file `preprint_paper.pdf`.
+Preprint article: please see the file `paper_entropy.pdf`.
 Author: Cen-Jhih Li
 Belongs: Academia Sinica, Institute of Statistical Science, Robust federated learning project
 # Datasets: